-NEED Marine Corps Base (MCB) Camp Lejeune is located in Onslow County, North LOCATION Carolina (Figure 1).
-The facility currently covers approximately 170 square MAR miles and is bisected by the New River.
+Marine Corps Base (MCB) Camp Lejeune is located in Onslow County, North Carolina (Figure 1).
+The facility currently covers approximately 170 square miles and is bisected by the New River.
 The Atlantic Ocean forms the southeastern boundary of the base.
 The western and northeastern boundaries are U.S. 17 and State Road 24, respectively.

 There are five major areas of development at Camp Lejeune: Camp Geiger, Montford Point, Mainside, Courthouse Bay, and the Rifle Range area.
 Marine Corps Air Station (MCAS) New River, a helicopter base, is a separate command on the west side of the New River.
-Helicopter Outlying Landing Field (HOLF) Oak Grove, approximately 25 miles to the north, and Outlying Landing Field Camp Davis, 10 miles to the southwest are also under the command of MCAS New MAT River.
+Helicopter Outlying Landing Field (HOLF) Oak Grove, approximately 25 miles to the north, and Outlying Landing Field (OLF) Camp Davis, 10 miles to the southwest are also under the command of MCAS New River.
 HOLF Oak Grove is no longer active and is under caretaker status.
-The property has some camping facilities and occasionally is used for HATTE THESE AREAS recreation by scouting groups.
+The property has some camping facilities and occasionally is used for recreation by scouting groups.
+HOLF Oak Grove does not contain any significant sites.
+OLF Camp Davis is no longer considered part of MCB and is no longer the property of the U.S. Marine Corps.
+OLF Camp Davis is, however, included in a proposed property acquisition project.